bitmovin/bitmovin-player-flutter/README.md

 Official Flutter bindings for Bitmovin's mobile Player SDKs, currently in Alpha.

-> As the library is under active development, this means certain features from our native SDKs are not yet exposed through these Flutter bindings.
+> As the library is under active development, this means certain features from our native SDKs are not yet exposed
-> See [Feature Support](#feature-support) for an overview of the supported features.
+> through these Flutter bindings.
+See [Feature Support](#feature-support) for an overview of the supported features.
 >
 > Not seeing the features you’re looking for?
-> We are accepting community pull requests to this open-source project so please feel free to contribute.
+> We are accepting community pull requests to this open-source project, so please feel free to contribute
 > or let us know in [our community](https://community.bitmovin.com/c/requests/14) what features we should work on next.

 ## Platform Support